-Appropriate clothing must be worn for all PE activity-School PE kit.
+Appropriate clothing must be worn for all PE activity-School PE kit- and will be activity dependent.

-Indoors:-No jewellery, bare feet, shorts, Tee shirt or vest
+Indoors:-No jewellery, bare feet, shorts, Tee shirt or vest (trainers/plimsoles if all are wearing these)

 Reasons: It is dangerous to go on the apparatus wearing trainers or similar footwear because it is more difficult to feel.
 A combination of bare feet and trainers, etc. can result in trampled toes and damaged nails.
 Children should exert themselves during PE and therefore should have extra clothing to compensate for heat loss.